Anxiety is when you care too much about everything.

 Just try to remember, that we all handle our ups & lows, our stresses completely different to each other.
 The first is acknowledging and then finding a solution.
 It will take time but things will get better, and you may hit a little curves, and speed bumps along the way, but that’s OK.
 There will at times, be stops and starts – just as long as you don’t give up.

-And don’t hesitate to seek some professional help like I have or even reaching out to trusted family member, friend or even a work colleague (as long as you feel comfortable).
+And don’t hesitate to seek some professional help like I have or even reaching out to trusted family member, friend or even a work colleague (as long as you feel comfortable, and trust that person).

-Reaching out is so important.
-By knowing & acknowledging that you know you can’t do it on your own anymore, is a huge step in the right direction for healing.
+Reaching out is so incredibly important.
+By knowing & acknowledging that you know that you can’t do it on your own anymore, is a massive step in the right direction for healing.

 Don’t you ever feel ashamed or embarrassed for experiencing anxiety, depression or any other type of mental health – so many are suffering, and hiding their pain.
 The more of us that speak out, the more people will come out and know that they are not alone.
 Be proud.

-And again, just remember to be gentle with yourself.
+And again, just remember to be gentle with yourself, please.